Norway suspends Rolls-Royce asset sale on security grounds | Business

 Norway suspends Rolls-Royce asset sale on security grounds

-Norway has suspended a planned asset sale by engine maker Rolls-Royce as it assesses the security implications of selling the supplier to the country's navy, the justice ministry said on Tuesday.
+Norway has suspended a planned asset sale by engine maker Rolls-Royce to a Russian-controlled company as it assesses the security implications for the country's navy, the justice ministry said on Tuesday.
 Norway's NSM security agency is assessing the 150 million euro ($178 million) sale of Bergen Engines to a company controlled by Russia's TMH Group, the ministry said.

 Britain's Rolls-Royce announced the planned sale on Feb.
 4 as part of a disposal plan aimed at helping the maker of engines for aircraft and ships survive the pandemic.
 Bergen Engines is, among other things, a supplier to NATO member Norway's navy.

-"There is significant uncertainty in relation to national security interests, and this uncertainty must be dealt with," Justice Minister Monica Maeland told a news conference while adding the sale must be put on hold for the time being.
+"There is significant uncertainty about national security interests, and this uncertainty must be dealt with," Justice Minister Monica Maeland told a news conference while adding the sale must be put on hold for the time being.
 "We don't know which conclusion we will draw," she said.

 Any ongoing due diligence linked to the sale must also be put on hold as long as the review is ongoing, the ministry added.
-A spokesman for Rolls-Royce said it had alerted the government in the proper way before announcing the sale of Bergen Engines.
+A spokesman for Rolls-Royce said it had properly alerted the government before announcing the sale of Bergen Engines.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)